Introduction to PostgreSQL Merge

 Below is the parameter description syntax of merge in PostgreSQL:

-- Set condition: We are using set condition with upsert statement at the time of updating rows from the table in PostgreSQL.
+- Set condition: We use set condition with an upsert statement when updating rows from the table in PostgreSQL.

-How Merge Command works in PostgreSQL?
+How does Merge Command work in PostgreSQL?

 Code: